influx6/moz/annotations/readme.md

 Example can be found in `Dap` package: [Dap](../examples/dap)

+### @templator

+*@templator* provides a template-base annotation for generating new code from the provided templates associated with the annotation and from associated annotation `templaterTypesFor` which details necessary key-value pairs for the code generation to be done.

+Example can be found in `Temples` package: [Temples](../examples/temples)

  ### @httpapi

 *@httpapi* provides a struct-level annotation for generating a http based CRUD API, which provides all necessary calls for the creation, update, removal and retreival of that given struct.
 This provides a means to quickly generate out a very quick API with basic API readme, that describes each endpoint.

+Example can be found in `Dap` package: [Dap](../examples/dap)

 ### @mongo

 *@mongo* provides a struct-level annotation for generating a mongo based type which exposes a `.Exec` method to execute transactions against a mongo collection.

+Example can be found in `Dap` package: [Dap](../examples/dap)

 ### @iface